Suboxone vs Naloxone

 Naloxone is an active ingredient within Suboxone.
 It is not present in a high enough dose to have the effects of Narcan, but it can limit the effects of other opioids when taken in the Suboxone formulation.
 It reduces the risk of overdose and protects against feeling a high if Suboxone is misused or diverted.

-No. Naloxone is a life-saving antidote in opioid overdose emergencies.
+No. Naloxone can be a life-saving antidote in opioid overdose emergencies.
 But naloxone cannot treat the underlying problem that caused the overdose: addiction to opioids.
-A combination of counseling and medications such as methadone, Suboxone, or naltrexone is your best bet for recovery.
+A combination of behavioral health support and medication such as methadone, Suboxone (buprenorphine/naloxone), or naltrexone is your best bet for recovery.

 Yes!
 Think of naloxone like CPR for a heart attack—both are vital for keeping a person alive by buying time for emergency medical services to arrive.
 If you administer naloxone, you must also call 9-1-1.
 Naloxone’s effects last for 30-90 minutes, whereas the effects of certain opioids can four or more hours.
 So a person could actually re-overdose after naloxone wears off because the opioid is still in their system.
 Don’t risk it; call 9-1-1.